 The African American Leadership Scholarship is a 50% tuition scholarship across all programs for African American students who have experience in and a heart for ministry in African American, multiethnic, or urban contexts.
 Applicants will be required to write an essay on their leadership experience and vision as part of the financial aid application.

-- 50% tuition awards for students across all programs
+• 50% tuition awards for students across all programs

-Jumper EPC Scholarship
+EPC Jumper Scholarship

 The EPC Jumper Scholarship is awarded to one residential Master of Divinity student who is a member in good standing in the Evangelical Presbyterian Church and is under care of an EPC Presbytery.
 This competitive, full-tuition scholarship is designed for those pursuing ordination in the EPC upon graduation.
 The deadline for the Jumper Scholarship is March 15.
-All Jumper Scholarship Funds are currently committed.

-- 100% tuition awards for MDiv students
+• 100% tuition awards for MDiv students

 All scholarships are limited to five years for the MDiv, three years for the MA, or two years for certificate programs except where otherwise noted.